fxa/uritemplate-js/README.md

 Next Steps
 ----------
-* Implementing unit tests (now only dummy test implemented)
+* Implementing more unit tests (now only a view tests are implemented)
-* Updating uritemplate-test (mnot added some new tests and removed some wrong.
-At the moment I cannot update, because the new tests will not pass)
 * A new method extract(uri), which tries to extract the variables from a given uri.
   This is harder, than you might think